 The in-school programme of study for Years 10 and 11 comprises a compulsory core of:

-In addition, girls follow non examination courses in:
+In addition, students follow non examination courses in:

 Together with 4 additional subjects at present chosen from: